-The most popular Indian festival, Diwali is here and today I am excited to share with you a Rangoli Maze made with cardboard and popsicle sticks.
+The most popular Indian festival, Diwali is just a few days away.
+Today I am excited to share with you a Rangoli Maze Activity made with cardboard and popsicle sticks.

-We all know Mazes like these are great for spatial awareness and fine motor skills.
+Mazes are so much fun!
+Do you know that Mazes like these are great for spatial awareness and fine motor skills.

-We have already made many mazes in different shapes and difficulty level.
-But this maze is entirely different because I have added a few holes along the path that makes the ball drop out.
-This makes the play challenging and interesting as well.
+We have already made many mazes in different shapes and difficulty levels.
+But this maze is Slightly different because I have added a few holes along the path that makes the ball drop out.
+This makes the play more challenging and interesting as well.

-If you are wondering what is rangoli, It is a popular Indian folk art where people make colorful designs on the floor to welcome the goddess Lakshmi.
-During festival seasons these Rangolis or kolams get bigger and colorful.
+Rangoli is a popular Indian folk art where people make colourful designs on the floor to welcome the goddess Lakshmi.
+During festival seasons these Rangolis or kolams get bigger and more colourful.

 Here is another one done with flowers

 As a child, I love to help elders while making Rangoli or Kolam, Kids are mostly given tasks to Fill it with colours.